VycSane/alx-system_engineering-devops/0x00-shell_basics/README.md

 12. The 11-lists script prints the contents of the current directory, its parent directory contents and the contents of the boot directory.

+13. The 12-file_type script prints the type of file the iamafile file in the tmp folder.